mingyucai/MingyuCai.github.io/_pages/Research.md

               <a href="https://www.youtube.com/watch?v=fkCyAgx_FWM/">Video</a> /
               <a href="https://arxiv.org/abs/2109.02791">PDF</a>
               <p></p>
               <p>Reinforcement learning (RL) is a promising approach.
 However, success is limited towards real-world applications, because ensuring safe exploration and facilitating adequate exploitation is a challenge for controlling robotic systems with unknown models and measurement uncertainties.
 The learning problem becomes even more difficult for complex tasks over continuous state-space and action-space.
-In this project, we propose a learning-based control framework to satisfy high-level complex task while ensure safe during training.</p>
+In this project, we propose a learning-based control framework to satisfy high-level complex task while ensure safe during training.
+The algorithm is tested in the case of Marx exploration. </p>
   </td>
 </tr>